 Rather than placing keywords within content, the page title, and URL, SEM requires you to decide what keywords your targeted demographic will be searching when browsing for products or services.
 This is what allows your ads to appear alongside desired search results, effectively claiming a spot without having to earn it through SEO.

 Unfortunately, this process is not as simple as it may sound.
 Just because you’ve decided on a target keyword(s) doesn’t mean that your ads will appear alongside those search results every time.

 As for how the ads appear alongside desired search results, this can get confusing.
 There is an “ad auction” that takes place every single time someone searches for something.
 This isn’t an auction that anyone attends, instead, it is the ad platform (like Google Ads and Microsoft Advertising) deciding whose ad is most appropriate.

 There are several factors that ad platforms take into account when deciding which ad wins the auction.
 The most important of these factors is the CPC bid (cost per click, the amount that you pay the ad platform each time your ad is clicked on), and the Quality Score (basically the quality and relevance of your ads and chosen keywords).
 For a better idea of how this works, check out Google’s explanation of their ad auction.

 Your Online Marketing Strategy

-Bear in mind, this isn’t a comprehensive guide.
-There’s a bunch more intricacies and strategies that go into effective use of SEM.
+Bear in mind, that this isn’t a comprehensive guide.
+There are a bunch more intricacies and strategies that go into the effective use of SEM.
 If you’re interested in reading further into SEM, give this a look.

 For more helpful information, check out our other articles.